Six Tips for Sending a Get Well Gift to a Hospital

 Gift Companies are anxious to help

 We want to make sure that any get well gifts that you order actually put a smile on their face and that both you and the recipient are not disappointed.
-We will deliver most gifts, that are allowed, to Flagstaff Medical Center (our local hospital) for you but there will be much less chance of a problem if you have it delivered after the patient is released and is back at home.
+By keeping these tips in mind, you are more likely to have your thoughtful gesture bring joy and comfort when it is needed most.